-Most of the resource options data presented, including UECs or UCCs, are the result 1 of survey-level assessments, with varying levels of confidence that depend on the 2 level of study, and uncertainties related to resource type and cost.
-The criteria used 3 to define the levels of confidence are summarized in Appendix 3A-1.
-The level of 4 study was the main driver for assigning the cost uncertainty, and as a result, all of 5 the resource options have a medium or high cost uncertainty assignment, which can 6 change UECs or UCCs from -10 per cent to +40 or 60 per cent, respectively.
-A 7 summary of the uncertainties for the supply-side resource options is presented in 8 Table 5-20 of Appendix 3A-1.
-With the exception of Site C, the cost estimates for 9 supply-side resources in this chapter are generally a Class 4 (feasibility, fairly wide 10 accuracy range, typically used for alternative evaluation) or a Class 5 (concept 11 screening, wide accuracy range) degree of accuracy.
-The Site C cost estimate of 12 \$7.9 billion has a Class 3 (budget authorization or control) degree of accuracy.
-The 13 cost classifications are as defined by the Association for the Advancement of Cost 14 Engineering.5 15 Neither the technical attributes listed in section 3.2.1, nor the adjusted or 16 non-adjusted UECs, capture the value of plant dispatchability.
-Generation from clean 17 or renewable intermittent resources, such as run-of-river hydro or wind, is 18 determined by environmental conditions such as river flows or wind speeds.
-As a 19 result, intermittent resources cannot be dispatched to run in response to changes in 20 customer demand or market prices.
-In contrast, non-intermittent resources such as 21 large hydroelectric (Site C), natural gas-fired generation, Resource Smart, and 22 pumped storage are dispatchable, as discussed in section 3.4.
-Biomass may also 23 have limited dispatchability, depending on the ability to time the delivery of fuel or 24 store surplus fuel.
-Differences in the ability to dispatch resources based on customer 25 demand and market prices are largely captured in Chapter 6.
-26
+Most of the resource options data presented, including UECs or UCCs, are the result 8 of survey-level assessments, with varying levels of confidence that depend on the 9 level of study, and uncertainties related to resource type and cost.
+The criteria used 10 to define the levels of confidence are summarized in Appendix 3A-1.
+The level of 11 study was the main driver for assigning the cost uncertainty, and as a result, all of 12 the resource options have a medium or high cost uncertainty assignment, which can 13 change UECs or UCCs from -10 per cent to +40 or 60 per cent, respectively.
+A 14 summary of the uncertainties for the supply-side resource options is presented in 15 Table 5-20 of Appendix 3A-1.
+With the exception of Site C, the cost estimates for 16 supply-side resources in this Chapter 3 are generally a Class 4 (feasibility, fairly 17 wide accuracy range, typically used for alternative evaluation) or a Class 5 (concept 18 screening, wide accuracy range) degree of accuracy.
+Site C's cost estimate of 19 \$7.9 billion has a Class 3 (budget authorization or control) degree of accuracy.
+The 20 estimation classes are as defined by the Association for the Advancement of Cost 21 Engineering.6 22 resources cannot be dispatched to run in response to changes in consumer

+- Neither the technical attributes listed in section 3.2.1, nor the adjusted or - non-adjusted UECs, capture the value of unit dispatch.
+Generation from clean or - renewable intermittent, such as run-of-river hydro and wind, is determined by - 26 environmental conditions such as river flows or wind speeds.
+As a result, intermittent

-AACE International Recommended Practice No. 69R-12, Cost Estimate Classification System - As Applied in Engineering, Procurement and Construction for the Hydropower Industry (January 25, 2013), page 3 of 14.
+6 AACE International Recommended Practice No. 69R-12, Cost Estimate Classification System - As Applied in Engineering, Procurement and Construction for the Hydropower Industry (25 January 2013), page 3 of 14.